 Driving the Stuart Highway is an experience.
 It may seem boring at times, the landscape doesn’t change much – but that’s the interesting thing, isn’t it?
 Like this you can feel and see the vastness of this country and the greatness of its landscape.
 And it’s not only beautiful at day time; at night you can see the whole universe, it seems.
-The air is so clear and dry and usually there are no clouds.
+The air is so clear and dry and usually there are no clouds and, of course, no light pollution.
 Nowhere else did we see night skies like here.

 In order to get somewhere, to Uluru, to Kata Tjuta, or the Kings Canyon, you have to drive for hours and hours on end, traveling there is not easy nor fast and that’s what makes it interesting.
 Sure, you could take a plane but come on… take the opportunity to drive the outback, it’s worth it!